alire-project/alire/doc/getting-started.md

 abnormally will be reported, including its invocation arguments.

-If you suspect your configuration may be the source of some problem, please check our section on [Configuration](configuration.md), and in particular how to use a [default pristine configuration](configuration.md#Relocating-your-configuration)
+If you suspect your configuration may be the source of some problem, please check our section on [Configuration](configuration), and in particular how to use a [default pristine configuration](configuration#Relocating-your-configuration)

 ## Running tests